StackVista/stackstate-docs/stackpacks/integrations/vsphere.md

 ## Overview

 The VMWare vSphere StackPack is used to create a near real-time synchronization with VMWare vSphere.
-This StackPack provides functionality that allows monitoring of the following resources:
+This StackPack provides functionality that monitors the following resources:

 * Hosts
 * VirtualMachines